bitmark-inc/bitmarkd-ports/Docker/README.md

 2. `proxy`: link to a bitcoin proxy.
 The proxy must link to bitcoin network in bitmark
 3. `BitmarkInc-proxy`: proxy provided by Bitmark, connect to bitcoin network in bitmark

--set the address to `modifyThisAddressLater123456789`, and click `Save`.
+- Set the address to `modifyThisAddressLater123456789`, and click `Save`.
 We will modify the address after the bitmark-pay setup is done.

 #### step 2: Setup bitmark-cli, bitmark-pay
 Go to the `Issue and Transfer Bitmark` page by clicking the `Issue&Transfer` in navigator bar: